Kenya school expedition

 - Do not bring porcelain plates - bring plastic and a few spare spoons - they always go missing.
 Make sure that plates and bowls are of a generous size so that you can fit the food in; you will be hungry!

 - Girls will have to dress conservatively in shanty towns and in public.
 You will draw unnecessary attention to yourself and maybe cause offence if revealing clothing is worn.
-Shorts must reach the knees and you must have tops that cover your shoulders and have a high neckline.
 If you do not bring appropriate clothing you will either have to buy more when you arrive or risk not being able to take part in many activities.

 - Keep your money somewhere safe in a bumbag.
 Do not bring large wads of notes with you.
 If you take sterling cash with you make sure they are Bank of England notes, not regional notes, eg Northern Irish notes or Scottish notes.

 - For the mountain, work on a layering system which gives you versatility - Tshirt or thermals, shirt or warm top, fleece, waterproofs.
-Gloves and hats are vital - remember spare socks can double as mitts in emergencies.
+Gloves and hats are vital, as are sunglasses and suncream.

 - Duration 4 weeks